Quantum localization bounds Trotter errors in digital quantum simulation

 \sect{Results} \subsect{Trotter sequences as Floquet systems} In this work, we interpret the Trotterized evolution as a periodically time-dependent quantum many-body system with a period $\tau=t/n$, see Fig.~\ref{fig:1}.
 The desired stroboscopic dynamics is therefore governed by an associated Floquet Hamiltonian $H_F$, which we define for later convenience in the following form: \be e^{-iH_F\tau} = U_1\left(\tau\right) U_2\left(\tau\right) \cdots U_M\left(\tau\right) \, , \ee The starting point of our considerations is an analytical expression for $H_F$ in the limit of sufficiently small Trotter steps $\tau$, \be {H}_F = H + i\frac{\tau}{2} \sum_{l>m} [H_l,H_m] + \mathcal{O}(\tau^2). \ee This form, which can be obtained from Eq.~(\ref{eq:defFloquetHamiltonian}) via a Magnus expansion, quantifies the Trotterization error on a Hamiltonian level.
 There remain, however, two fundamental questions that we aim to address in this work: (i) What is the radius of convergence $\tau^\ast$ of this expansion? (ii) What is the influence of corrections to $H$ that appear in $H_F$ on the long-time dynamics of observables?
 Recent theoretical predictions for heating in generic quantum many-body systems subject to a periodic drive might leave a rather pessimistic impression \cite{Lazarides2014,Abanin2015,Mori2016}.
 We show in this work that the errors on local observables can nevertheless be controlled for all practical purposes. \\

 \subsect{Benchmark model: quantum Ising chain} In the following, we illustrate our discussion with a generic, experimentally relevant model, the quantum Ising chain with Hamiltonian $H = H_Z + H_X$, with $H_Z = J\sum_{l=1}^{N-1} S_l^z S_{l+1}^z + h\sum_{l=1}^N S_l^z$ and $H_X= g \sum_{l=1}^N S_l^x$.
 Here, $S_l^\gamma$, $\gamma=x,y,z$, denote spin-$1/2$ operators at lattice sites $l=1,\dots,N$.
 Such models are paradigmatic workhorses for DQS platforms such as nuclear magnetic resonance \cite{Peng2005}, trapped ions \cite{Lanyon2011}, and superconducting qubits~\cite{Barends2016}.
 As initial state, we choose $\ket{\psi_0} = \bigotimes_l \ket{\uparrow}_l$, which can be prepared with high fidelity~\cite{Barends2016,Lanyon2011,Jurcevic2016}.
-In the remainder, we use the parameters $h/J=g/J=2$.
+In the remainder, we use the parameters $h/J=g/J=1$.
 For details about the simulations including the used gate sequences, see Methods.
-Though we focus on this model, our findings also apply to various other model systems, and thus seem generic~\cite{Olsacher2018}.\\
+Though we focus on this model, our findings also apply to various other model systems, and thus seem generic~\cite{Sieberer2018}, see also the Supplementary Materials where we provide a similar analysis for the lattice Schwinger model.\\